Eating Soursop for Health

 The substances contained in soursop help to increase the body’s immune response to reduce recurrence of viral diseases or infections.

 This benefit is due to its high Vitamin C content which, along with other things, acts as a powerful antioxidant.
-It is able to ward off free radicals from the environment, which accelerate the aging process.
+It’s able to ward off free radicals from the environment, which accelerate the aging process.

-Every 100 grams of soursop provide up to 20 mg of Vitamin C, out of the daily required 60 mg.
+Every 100 grams of soursop provide up to 20 mg of Vitamin C. The daily intake recommended is 60 mg.

-Regularly eating soursop is a healthy way to support liver and gallbladder functions.
+Eating soursop regularly is a healthy way to support liver and gallbladder function.

-It is rich in antioxidants, which help cleanse these organs.
-This aids in digesting fats to help the organs work perfectly.
+It’s rich in antioxidants, which help cleanse these organs.
+This aids in digesting fats to help the organs work better.

 Cares for bones and prevents osteoporosis